-Today, we’re sharing how three of our brides, Taylor, Kate, and Jasmine, nailed picking a wedding venue in Ventura County.
+Today we’re sharing how three of our brides, Taylor, Kate, and Jasmine, nailed the process of picking a wedding venue in Ventura County.

 It’s called Advice from the Aisle, and the goal of it will be to hear from past couples about what they LOVED about their wedding, as well as ideas that you may not have thought of!
-Not just how to divvy up planning duties, but all of it, the emotional, the practical, the downright unique.
-(Especially the downright unique!)
-As a Santa Barbara wedding photographers, we’ve spent the better part of the last decade capturing weddings large and small.
-We can totally offer plenty of advice but here’s the thing.
-There’s no better advice than from people who JUST got married, so we thought it would work best if we deployed the newlyweds to share their sage wisdom.
-We couldn’t think of a better way to start than discussing venues because that’s typically one of the first items checked off the planning list.
+Not just how to divvy up planning duties, but all of it–the emotional, the practical, the downright unique (especially the downright unique)!
+As Santa Barbara wedding photographers, we’ve spent the better part of the last decade capturing weddings large and small.
+We can totally offer plenty of advice but here’s the thing: there’s no better advice than from people who JUST got married, so we thought it would work best if we deployed the newlyweds to share their sage wisdom.
+We couldn’t think of a better way to start than by discussing venues because that’s typically one of the first items checked off the planning list.

 Kate: Other than the fact that it was ‘our’ wedding (which made it the MOST special), Collins Ranch was so unique and different.
 The property had all the elements of Ojai I had grown up loving.
-The weaving road through golden fields lead up to a barn and the mountainside landscape had massive boulders sprinkled throughout.
+The road weaves through golden fields which lead up to a barn and the mountainside landscape had massive boulders sprinkled throughout.
 We loved the “open” barn feel where each side opened up with a spectacular view.
-You really felt like you were dining in nature but with the comfort of a nice seat and well dressed table!
+You really felt like you were dining in nature but with the comfort of a nice seat and a well-dressed table!

-The whole venue felt so familiar and dear to me but also had elements I had never really seen before, which I loved!
+The whole venue felt so familiar and dear to me, but it also had elements I had never really seen before which I loved!

 Jasmine: I already knew what criteria I had in mind for our perfect venue: on-site ceremony and reception accommodations, PARKING, vendor flexibility, restrooms, electricity… just to name a few.
 I mentioned obvious ones like potties and power because you’d be surprised that some really beautiful venues require that you bring in your own generators and mobile restrooms.
 I wanted everything to be easy access, not only for our guests but for setup and strike.
 I researched a few cute places in LA, then did some Google mapping and discovered they were on very busy streets with nightmare parking.

 I probably emailed a little less than a dozen venues requesting availability and more information.
-Some were great but out of our budget or had a fixed vendor list and some didn’t even respond at all.
-That was a big bummer, especially coming from the industry and knowing how important it is to make those client connections, even if it doesn’t work out in the end.
+Some were great but outside of our budget or had a fixed vendor list, and some didn’t even respond at all.
+That was a big bummer, especially coming from the industry and knowing how important it is to make those client connections even if it doesn’t work out in the end.

 The venue was out of budget for us for a weekend date (even a Thursday), but once she broke down pricing for their alternate dates (when the winery is normally closed) I eagerly requested a tour.
 Same incredible venue and accommodations for a fraction of the price?
 SIGN ME UP!